mpicherie/mpicherie/README.md

-# Hi, I'm Maxence Picherie | IT & DevSecOps Engineer
+# Hi, I'm an IT & DevSecOps Engineering Student

-I am an IT Engineering Student currently completing a Master's Degree through an apprenticeship.
-I specialize in systems, networks, and advanced security automation, with a particular focus on designing resilient architectures, hardening environments, and deploying Infrastructure as Code (IaC) solutions.
+I am currently an IT Engineering student completing my final year through an apprenticeship.
+I specialize in systems, networks, and advanced security automation, with a strong focus on restricted, industrial, and air-gapped environments.

-My approach bridges the gap between secure system administration, network optimization, and modern DevSecOps practices.
+My approach bridges the gap between secure system administration, network hardening, and modern Infrastructure as Code (IaC) practices to secure the entire software development lifecycle.

 ---